Home

 In other words, what is already as clear as we can get it for the time being; global warming is happening, gay rights will happen, women’s rights must be equal to those of men (without over-riding men’s equal rights, mind you), can be thrown into the speech as a done deal.
 Do not throw in stuff that we are not in clear enough grounds yet, what you wouldn’t dare to bring up in front of a random group of people that you want to remain friends with – anything controversial is not “as we already know” but that is the stuff we will still be arguing over.

-Just help the Pragmatic* onto a solid ground and inform them on what is already the general agreement, the popular opinion, because they will never be quite sure of it – they try hard to follow it, but for as long as legalities are lagging behind, they do not know for sure WHY that is still in question and what they should think about it.
+Just help the Young Soul* onto a solid ground and inform them on what is already the general agreement, the popular opinion, because they will never be quite sure of it – they try hard to follow it, but for as long as legalities are lagging behind, they do not know for sure WHY that is still in question and what they should think about it.

 So-and-so will be deciding on so-and-so